EiriasValar/FF4FE-Tracker/README.md

 Hovering over a boss icon shows some stats for that boss spot.
 The stats that actually apply will depend on the boss who appears there; see the Free Enterprise Wiki's page on [the boss scaling algorithm](https://wiki.ff4fe.com/doku.php?id=boss_randomization#boss_scaling_algorithm) for more details.
 As such, these numbers should be taken as general indicators of a spot's power relative to other spots, not absolute truth.

+The Atk stat is given as `[ATK]x[ATK multiplier], [Hit rate]%`.

 The bottom half of the stats popup shows some calculations for specific bosses of interest if they appear in that spot:
 - The damage range on Kainazzo's `Wave` attack (which is based on his current HP), calculated from his starting HP total in the given spot.
 - The damage range on Dark Knight Cecil's Darkwave attack, calculated from the physical attack stats in the given spot.
+- The physical evasion that Valvalis will have (while in her Tornado form), given as `[Evade rate]% x[Defence multiplier]`.
+The higher the multiplier, the more of a given attack's hits she can dodge.
-- The magic defence that Valvalis will have in the given spot (while in her Tornado form): if it's 255 (as it is in many places), all spells will miss her.
+- The magic defence that Valvalis will have (while in her Tornado form): if it's 255 (as it is in many places), all spells will miss her.

 ### Filters